Student Stories: The Life-Changing Power of SVU’s Need-Based Financial Aid

-Aligned with the restored gospel of Jesus Christ as taught by The Church of Jesus Christ of Latter-day Saints, Southern Virginia University provides faithful Latter-day Saints and like-minded students with a premium education at a private university for less than half the price of comparable institutions of higher education.
+Aligned with the gospel of Jesus Christ as taught by The Church of Jesus Christ of Latter-day Saints, Southern Virginia University provides faithful Latter-day Saints and like-minded students with a premium private education at an accessible cost.
+Students receive strong academic preparation and a Christ-centered community at less than half the price of comparable private institutions, making it one of the most affordable universities in Virginia.

-Private Scholarships Helped Me Attend a University: Kai Barton
+Private Scholarships Helped Me Attend College: Kai Barton ’25

-An active participant on campus, Kai Barton (‘25), a psychology major from Tooele, UT, has served as the freshman class vice president and as the vice president of student relations in the SVU Student Government Association.
-She has also worked as a wellness intern.
+Psychology major from Tooele, UT, Kai Barton (‘25), been an active participant on campus since day one, serving as the freshman class vice president, the vice president of student relations in the SVU Student Government Association, and a wellness intern.
 Initially planning to attend a local junior college due to financial concerns, Barton’s admissions counselor worked closely with her to secure institutional scholarships that enabled her to attend SVU.

 A person standing outdoors next to a tree, wearing a plaid jacket and smiling at the camera.Kai Barton (’25)

-“I’m paying my own way through college, so having scholarships has really helped ease my mind on my finances, and I’ve been able to focus a lot more time on student government and other campus activities,” Barton said.
-“Scholarships are meant to help students dedicate more time and focus to their academic work.
+“I’m paying my own way through college, so having scholarships has really helped ease my mind on my finances and I’ve been able to focus a lot more time on student government and other campus activities,” said Barton.
+“Scholarships are meant to help students be able to dedicate more time and focus to their academic work.
 That’s what they’ve done for me and I’m so grateful for it.”

 A person with short hair stands smiling, arms crossed, wearing a navy blue shirt against a stone wall background.